robertkowalski/grenache/articles/udp/udp.md

 grape --dp 20002 --aph 40001 --bn '127.0.0.1:20001'
 ```

 Easy, isn't it?
-We are running our own private, BitTorrent network now.
+We are running our own and private BitTorrent network now.

 ### The fibonacci calculation service